Azure/azure-sdk-for-java/sdk/tools/azure-sdk-archetype/README.md

 # Azure SDK Maven Archetype

-The Azure SDK Maven archetype can accelerate the bootstrapping of a new project.The Azure SDK for Java Maven archetype creates a new application, with files and a directory structure that follows best practices.
+The Azure SDK Maven archetype can accelerate the bootstrapping of a new project.
+The Azure SDK for Java Maven archetype creates a new application, with files and a directory structure that follows best practices.
 In particular, the Azure SDK for Java Maven archetype creates a new Maven project with the following features: